j3ssie/metabigor/README.md

 Logo from [flaticon](https://www.flaticon.com/free-icon/metabolism_1774457) by [Vitaly Gorbachev ](https://www.flaticon.com/authors/vitaly-gorbachev) and ascii logo converted by [picascii](http://picascii.com/)

 ## Disclaimer

+> \* Note: Some features above might not works for all Search Engine. <br />
+E.g: Some Search Engines allowed use API key without Premium account and and some of them lose your quotation quotation even when you do not use API key.

 This tool is for educational purposes only.
 You are responsible for your own actions.
 If you mess something up or break any laws while using this software, it's your fault, and your fault only.